DatAasee Architecture Documentation

 NOTE: This endpoint is implicitly cached, meaning all schema files are opened only once.

-See api endpoint docu and source file.
+See api endpoint documentation and source file.

 /ready Endpoint (Public)

-See ready endpoint docu and source file.
+See ready endpoint reference and source file.

 /health Endpoint (Private)

-See health endpoint docu and source file.
+See health endpoint reference and source file.

 /ingest Endpoint (Private, External Read)